fightingff/notebooks/docs/index.md

     - Learn some advanced data structures, algorithm, and some advanced analysis
     - Despite of my experience in Informatics Olympiad, I still feel it challenging

+- OOP
+    - Taught by WK, a famous teacher in ZJU
+    - Learn some basic OOP concepts and some advanced design patterns using C++

 ## Some useful tools in learning

 - Git